 (Note: All print in green below involves a relationship between Afghanistan and the United States)

 1919-1929.
 Amanullah Khan (photograph below) created new cosmopolitan schools for both boys and girls, overturned centuries-old traditions such a strict dress codes for women, increased trade with Europe and Asia, and advanced a modernist constitution that allowed for equal rights and individual freedoms.

-1920s.
-Beginning in 1921, Afghan leaders reached out to the United States asking for assistance in developing its natural resources.
+1921.
+Afghan leaders reached out to the United States asking for assistance in developing its natural resources.
 Over the decade, several Americans recommended to the U.S. State Department that the United States pay greater attention to Afghanistan.
 No governmental response ensued.

 1924.
 The Khost rebellion was a response to Amanullah Khan's modernizing achievements.
 Occuring in the southern tribal provinces, the year-long war found Islamic tribes rising up against the government.
 The rebellion was brutally put down, with 14,000 people perishing.

 1929.
 Amanullah Khan abdicated and Habibullah Kalakani took control of Afghanistan.
 Several months later, he was overthrown and killed by his rival, Nadir Khan.
 Within two years, Nadir Khan established full control of Afghanistan, abolished the modernization reforms of Amanullah Khan, and backed a new constitution giving he and his family broad powers.
 Much of his support came from rural, conservative mullahs.